-Clackmannnashire Council will ensure that staff should not work excessive hours or be placed in a job role that would compromise safe practice or the health and safety of staff or service users.
+The council will ensure that staff do not work excessive hours or be placed in a job role that would compromise safe practice or the health and safety of staff or service users.
 Temporary redeployment across locations and areas must comply with health, safety, security and risk management arrangements, including the provision of personal protective equipment (PPE) and arrangements for administrative purposes.

 The risk factors outlined in specific guidance for staff groups, along with the nature of an employee’s job role, will be used to undertake a risk assessment to determine whether or not an employee is capable of work and if they could be temporarily deployed should circumstances require it.
 Risk assessment will be carried out by competent and trained individuals from the Council’s Health and Safety team.

 Staff should get proper rest breaks and breaks between shifts which comply, unless otherwise agreed, with the working time directive.

 There may be temporary redeployment to jobs which require membership of SSSC/GTC etc. or require PVG membership.
 Existing procedures may be subject to change based on guidance from professional bodies and Disclosure Scotland, with accelerated processes put in place where possible to process appropriate checks.
 The Council will also only redeploy individuals to positions which require SSSC/GTC registration where the individual already has this membership.